idecentralize-finance/pulsar/README.md

 You will make a 1000 DAI loan and repay it back.
 It will cost you 0,90 DAI in loan fees charge by AAVE an 1 MATIC sent as msg.value that you pay only of you make a successful trade.

 Once you have fund your wallet you can run the demo1.
-You can also make customs calls of you own.
+You can also make customs calls of your own.

 Please open an issue if you run into one!